cmusatyalab/openscout/README.md

 * Resolution - Configure the resoultion to capture at.
 This will have a moderate impact in the computation time on the server.
 * Gabriel Token Limit - Allows configuration of the token-based flow control mechanism in the Gabriel platform.
 This indicates how many frames can be in flight before a response frame is received back from the server.
 The minimum of the token limit specified in the app and the number of tokens specified on the server will be used.

+#### GPS

+* GPS Update Frequency - The number of milliseconds in between location updates from the location provider (either GPS or network).
+This can be increased to conserve battery or decreased for more frequent location changes.
+Default is 10 seconds.
+* GPS Update Distance - In conjunction with the update frequency, updates will not be returned to OpenScout from the location manager if the change is distance is less than the value specified.
+Default is 10 meters, which means that the device has to have moved more than 10 meters in the last 10 seconds for an updated location to be returned by the location manager.

 ### Front-facing Camera